 MRE vs Freeze Dried

-Before we get into the meat of the Survival Food 101 Tutorial we need to address the number one question/ misconception which is that MRE’s and freeze dried food are synonymous, which they are not.
+Before we get started, we need to address the number one question/ misconception which is that MRE’s and freeze dried food are synonymous, which they are not.

 The first and most noticeable is the difference in how the food is eaten and prepared.
 MRE stands for “meals ready to eat.”
 MRE”s come in sealed packages of already prepared food that can be opened and immediately eaten.